 Some chemical coil cleaning compounds are caustic or toxic.
-Use these substances only in accordance with manufacturer's the usage Failure instructions. to follow instructions may result in equipment damage, injury or death.
+Use these substances only in accordance manufacturer's with the usage instructions.
+Failure to follow instructions may result in equipment damage, injury or death.

 The appliance shall be stored in a room without continuously operating ignition sources (i.e. open flames, an operating gas appliances or operating electric heater).